Gdańsk Street, Bydgoszcz: Tenement at 83, corner with Świętojańska Street

-The building at then Danzigerstraße 48 had Otto Riedel, a baker, as first landlord, until World War I.
+The building at then Danzigerstraße 48 had Otto Riedel, a baker, as its first landlord, until World War I.

 Typical from Józef Święcicki, the style of both elevations boasts eclecticism, close to Neo-baroque in the richness of the details, among others: cartouches, wrought iron balconies, bossage, bay window capped with an ogee roof and round top corbel table openings.